 Tips for Feeding Your Goats Pumpkin

 If you grow pumpkins, you can let your goats into the patch after you’re done harvesting.
 They’ll gladly eat up the leftovers to save you the trouble.
 The one caveat is moldy or rotten fruit.
-It can harbor bacteria or other pathogens which your livestock shouldn’t eat.
+It can harbor bacteria or other pathogens that your livestock shouldn’t eat.
 If you have chickens or sheep, they can enjoy this healthy snack, too.

 We recommend cutting the pumpkin into smaller pieces, especially if you have smaller goats, such as Pygmies.
 You can discard the woody stem, which doesn’t have much nutritional value.
 You can also give them canned pumpkin if it doesn’t have any added sugars.
 However, you shouldn’t offer your livestock pumpkin pie filling, which is loaded with ingredients that they don’t need.